How to start a gutter cleaning business

 - Protective overalls

-You’ll need to make a decision on whether you’ll use a traditional ladder or opt for a vacuum-based system that allows you to clear leaves without working at height.
+You’ll need to decide whether you’ll use a traditional ladder or opt for a vacuum-based system.

 If you opt for a traditional ladder, you’ll need to invest in: